Frequently Asked Questions

 Each department must indicate or have their examiners indicate which materials / tools, if any, are allowed to be used for their written exam.
 Professors should relay this information to all involved students prior to the beginning of exams, and to Diane Collings, who will also try to notify the students in writing.
 Proctors will be given the list of allowed materials on the day of each exam.

-Normally they may bring their copy of the written exam, along with the questions, SHS work, a thesis, essay, or any work related to a project or performance.
+Normally, they may bring their copy of the written exam, along with the questions, SHS work, a thesis, essay, or any work related to a project or performance.
 No other books or notes are allowed.
 Students are encouraged to go over these materials beforehand, then come to the oral exam ready to engage in a lively and energetic discussion of the subject without referring back to the materials.

 Non-credit-bearing: Work is required by a department as part of the Honors Program but is not given extra credit.
 No SHS is entered on the student's academic record.
-As in the case of credit-bearing SHS work, the examiner will read only the SHS portfolio materials pertaining to the particular preparation which he/she is examining.
+As in the case of credit-bearing SHS work, the examiner will read only the SHS portfolio materials pertaining to the particular preparation which is being examined.
 The SHS work may be included in the written exam of a relevant preparation and must be included in the oral exam of a relevant preparation.

-Thesis/Essay: One of the preparations of a student's program may be a thesis, dependent upon departmental requirements and/or student preference, or an essay based on a preparation of a course + attachment.
+Thesis/essay: One of the preparations of a student's program may be a thesis, dependent upon departmental requirements and/or student preference, or an essay based on a preparation of a course + attachment.
 Neither involves a written exam.

-The thesis is graded solely by the outside Honors examiner and is given a letter grade which is part of the student's Swarthmore academic record and appears on the transcript.
+The thesis is graded solely by the outside honors examiner and is given a letter grade which is part of the student's Swarthmore academic record and appears on the transcript.
 The essay (+ course materials component) is also graded by the examiner, but that letter grade serves as the grade for only the essay (attachment) component of the preparation.
 The Swarthmore instructor gives the grade for the course.
-If the student has registered for the thesis or the essay (attachment) prior to spring of the senior year, it will be given a grade of IP, awaiting the Honors examiner's mark in the spring semester.
+If the student has registered for the thesis or the essay (attachment) prior to spring of the senior year, it will be given a grade of IP, awaiting the honors examiner's mark in the spring semester.
 Swarthmore instructors are not to give a grade to any thesis or thesis-like project.

-Special Project/Performance: One of the preparations of a student's program may be a composite of work involving creative writing, cultural study, fine-arts design or performance, etc., which cannot be quantified via a written exam.
+Special project/performance: One of the preparations of a student's program may be a composite of work involving creative writing, cultural study, fine-arts design or performance, etc., which cannot be quantified via a written exam.
 It is graded, as is the thesis or essay above, by the outside examiner.
-If any component of the preparation has been previously graded, the Registrar will substitute a grade of IP until the examiner gives the preparation a grade.
-Swarthmore instructors are not to give a grade to any special project for Honors.
+If any component of the preparation has been previously graded, the registrar will substitute a grade of IP until the examiner gives the preparation a grade.
+Swarthmore instructors are not to give a grade to any special project for honors.

-Exception: No special project for an Art Major Honors student will be graded by the outside examiner.
+Exception: No special project for an art major honors student will be graded by the outside examiner.

-a) If P (Pass), MP (Marginal Pass), or F (Failure) is received on any one preparation, that mark is averaged into the student's composite Honorific mark, and it is this average mark that determines whether a student earns a level of Honors.
-If that preparation is a thesis, essay or special project/performance, it shall be returned to the Swarthmore faculty advisor for grading; the grade may not be higher than a B. If a student earns an overall average honors mark of P, MP, or F, no honors are awarded.
+If P (pass), MP (marginal pass), or F (failure) is received on any one preparation, that mark is averaged into the student's composite honorific mark, and it is this average mark that determines whether a student earns a level of honors.
+If that preparation is a thesis, essay, or special project/performance, it shall be returned to the Swarthmore faculty advisor for grading; the grade may not be higher than a B. If a student earns an overall average honors mark of P, MP, or F, no honors are awarded.
 The department of the student's major must then determine whether the student has met the College's comprehensive requirement.